itmaroon/block-collections/readme.txt

 9. A block icon registered by the plugin.
 Divided into design group and widget group

 == Changelog ==

+= 1.1.2 =
+Bug fixes
+- Fixed a bug where the archive page of the root domain WordPress site was displayed when archive page was selected in the link type of Design Title.
+- Fixed an issue where the block placement icon was showing vertical placement when it should have shown horizontal placement.
+- When viewing on mobile, the submenu display was displayed small in the main menu, but now it is displayed larger.
+- When changing the display of the built-in post type from "Post" to other wording, the display of archive links will be adjusted accordingly.

+= 1.1.1 =
+Bug fixes
+- Fixed an issue where the site title and tagline of the root domain site were displayed in Design Title for WordPress sites installed on subdomains.
+- Fixed an issue where blocks from the previous version remained in the cache when upgrading.

 = 1.1.0 =
 Version up public release